Transition to turbulence in nonuniform coronal loops driven by torsional Alfv\'en waves. II. Extended analysis and effect of magnetic twist: Exploring the effect of magnetic twist

 The delay or suppression of the KHi has important consequences in the dynamics of the flux tube.
-In our model, the generation of turbulence, which results from the KHi evolution, can just be delayed or be absent depending on the strength of magnetic twist.
+In our model, the generation of turbulence, which results from the KHi evolution, can just be delayed or be absent, depending on the strength of magnetic twist.
 In addition, magnetic twist may affect the subsequent evolution of turbulence.
-To explore that, we resort again to the vorticity to study how magnetic twist affects the evolution of turbulence.
+To explore this, we resort again to the vorticity to study how magnetic twist affects the evolution of turbulence.

 Figure \ref{Fig_Vorty_local_twist} shows cross-sectional cuts of $\omega^{2}\left(\mathbf{r},t \right) $ at the tube center, $z=0 $, for the same three times as in Fig.~\ref{Fig_Densitytwist}.
-In each row, the strength of magnetic twist is different and sorted in increasing order from top to bottom.
-For comparison purposes, we also included in the first row the results from the simulation without magnetic twist.
+In each row, the strength of the magnetic twist is different and sorted in increasing order from top to bottom.
+For comparison purposes, we also include the results from the simulation without magnetic twist in the first row.
 Unlike in Fig.~\ref{Fig_Densitytwist}, we find slightly different vorticity patterns for the cases with a magnetic twist of $c=0.3$ and $c=0.4$.
-This will be highlighted later.
-Figure~\ref{Fig_Vorty_local_twist} evidences that magnetic twist not only plays a role in delaying or suppressing the KHi, but also it heavily affects the value and spatial distribution of vorticity when turbulence is present.
-Another plot that helps us in the present discussion is Fig.~\ref{Fig_Vorty_twist}.
+This is highlighted below.
+Figure~\ref{Fig_Vorty_local_twist} shows that magnetic twist not only plays a role in delaying or suppressing the KHi, but also heavily affects the value and spatial distribution of vorticity when turbulence is present.
+Another plot that helps us in this discussion is Fig.~\ref{Fig_Vorty_twist}.
 There, we show the temporal evolution of the vorticity squared integrated in the whole computational domain, $ \Omega^{2} $, as a function of the computational time for all simulations.
-The curve for $c=0$ plotted in Fig.~\ref{Fig_Vorty_twist} is the same as that already shown in the small panel of Fig.~\ref{Fig_vortynotwist}.
+The curve for $c=0$ plotted in Fig.~\ref{Fig_Vorty_twist} is the same as was shown in the small panel of Fig.~\ref{Fig_vortynotwist}.